More Than 20 Tagalog Slang Words for Everyday Use

 Reading the word backward from the last syllable will give you the Filipino word sarap.
 Say it the slang way and you'll have rapsa.

 Syonga means "stupid."
 It is also spelled shonga or shunga.
 Sometimes the last syllable of the word is doubled, changing it to syonganga or shonganga.
 No matter your preference, they all mean the same thing—stupid.

 Also, I might as well mention another word often used for stupidity—engot.

-These two mean "father" and "mother," or "dad" and "mom," respectively.
-I can't say much about their origin or how the words were created.
-Some slang words are created by reversing the syllables of the original words, but not these two.
+These two means "father" and "mother" or "dad" and "mom," respectively.
 Now if you hear ermat and erpat being used, you'll know what they mean.

 Example: "Your erpat and ermat are both so cool!"

 Whew!
 Finally, the last one on the list—echos (or chos).
 I was originally going to add this one to number 4 on the list since both are used as slang for "kidding" or "joking."
 But echos can also mean something else, which is why it earned its own spot.